Classical African civilization: Oyo Empire

+such as Ọ̀rànmíyàn, Shango and Bashorun, etc.

 Benin Kingdom

-The Benin Kingdom was located in West Africa between the 11th century and 1897 A.D.
-It is popularly known for its bronzes.
+The Benin Kingdom was also founded by the Yoruba Ife prince Oranmiyan.
+It was located in West Africa between the 11th century and 1897 A.D.
+It is popularly known for its Benin Bronzes.

 Eritrea and Ethiopia

 Two civilizations inhabited the lands encompassing the modern day states of Eritrea and Ethiopia.

 Dʿmt

 The first kingdom known to have existed in Eritrea and Ethiopia was the kingdom of Dʿmt, with its capital at Yeha, where a Sabaean style temple was built around 700 BC.
 It rose to power around the 10th century BC.
 The Dʿmt kingdom was influenced by the Sabaeans in Yemen, however it is not known to what extent.
 While it was once believed that Dʿmt was a Sabaean colony, it is now believed that Sabaean influence was minor, limited to a few localities, and disappeared after a few decades or a century, perhaps representing a trading or military colony in some sort of symbiosis or military alliance with the civilization of Dʿmt or some other proto-Aksumite state.
 Few inscriptions by or about this kingdom survive and very little archaeological work has taken place.
 As a result, it is not known whether Dʿmt ended as a civilization before Aksum's early stages, evolved into the Aksumite state, or was one of the smaller states united in the Aksumite kingdom possibly around the beginning of the 1st century.